MicrosoftDocs/cpp-docs/docs/linux/deploy-run-and-debug-your-linux-project.md

 ---
 title: "Deploy, run, and debug your Linux MSBuild C++ project in Visual Studio"
-description: "Describes how to compile, execute, and debug code on the remote target from inside a MSBuild-based Linux C++ project in Visual Studio." ms.date: "08/06/2020" ms.assetid: f7084cdb-17b1-4960-b522-f84981bea879
+description: "Describes how to compile, execute, and debug code on the remote target from inside a MSBuild-based Linux C++ project in Visual Studio." ms.date: "08/08/2020" ms.assetid: f7084cdb-17b1-4960-b522-f84981bea879
 ---
 # Deploy, run, and debug your Linux MSBuild project

 ::: moniker range="vs-2015"
 Linux support is available in Visual Studio 2017 and later.
+To see the documentation for these versions, set the Visual Studio **Version** drop-down located above the table of contents to **Visual Studio 2017** or **Visual Studio 2019**.
 ::: moniker-end

 Once you've created a MSBuild-based Linux C++ project in Visual Studio and you've connected to the project using the [Linux Connection Manager](connect-to-your-remote-linux-computer.md), you can run and debug the project.
 You compile, execute, and debug the code on the remote target.